 Side-by-side massages are an excellent way to ignite a spark of romance and stimulate connection.
 While at Bric Spa, you have the opportunity to engage in an ultimate session of peace and relaxation, without buzzing cellphones or other distractions.

 Bric Spa features couples’ specials every February.
-You’ll not only share some uninterrupted quality time together, but you can customize your own romance package.
+Hence, you’ll share uninterrupted quality time together with the option to customize your own romance package.
 One popular couple’s service is the Rekindle Ritual, which includes wine and vegan chocolate truffles in the relaxation room.
 This charming rustic spa, located in the heart of the city, has rave reviews and has earned #1 spot for day spas in Playa del Carmen.
 Their therapists are professionally trained with experience at such notable spas as Rosewood at Mayakoba and Hotel Esencia in the Riviera Maya.

 What you should know: The spa is closed on Sundays.
 For more information or to book your rejuvenating spa encounter, please call (984) 113-7861.